McKinney, Texas: Local government

 According to the Comprehensive Annual Financial Report (2016), the city's various funds had $324.6 million in total revenues, $247.9 million in total expenditures, $1.36 billion in total assets, $437.6 million in total liabilities, and $363.9 million in cash and investments.

 The McKinney City Council has seven members.
 Two members and the mayor are elected at large, and four members are elected to single-member districts.

 McKinney's city manager serves under the direction of the city council, and administers and coordinates the implementation of procedures, policies, and ordinances.

 The city of McKinney is a voluntary member of the North Central Texas Council of Governments association, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.

 State government

 McKinney is represented in the Texas Senate by Republican Angela Paxton, District 8, and Republican Drew Springer, District 30.
-McKinney is also represented in the Texas House of Representatives by Republican Keresa Richardson, District 61.
-Before Richardson, McKinney was represented in the Texas House by Frederick Frazier who was indicted in June 2022 on two charges of impersonating a public servant, a felony offense.
-He pleaded no contest in December 2023 as part of a plea agreement.
+McKinney is also represented in the Texas House of Representatives by Republican Keresa Richardson, District 61, Republican Matt Shaheen, District 66, Republican Jeff Leach (politician), District 67, and Republican Candy Noble, District 89.